 Rights of service recipients

-The national authorities are obliged to provide information and assistance in relation to consumer rights and opportunities for legal remedy.
+The national authorities are obliged to provide information and assistance in relation to consumer rights and possibilities of legal remedy.

 Based on the principle of mutual recognition of qualifications, if you are authorised to practise a profession in one member country, you must be allowed to practise the same profession in another member country.
 During the naturalisation and recognition procedure, diplomas and certificates obtained abroad assume equal value to those that can be obtained in Hungary.